spacetelescope/jwst/docs/jwst/ramp_fitting/description.rst

 ---------------
 This step has the option of running in multiprocessing mode.
-In that mode it will split the input data into a number of slices based on the number of available cores on the host computer and the value of the `maximum_cores` step parameter.
+In that mode it will split the input data into a number of slices based on the number of available cores on the host computer and the value of the ``maximum_cores`` step parameter.
 By default the step runs on a single processor.
-At the other extreme, if `maxiumum_cores` is set to 'all', it will use all available cores (real and virtual).
+At the other extreme, if ``maximum_cores`` is set to 'all', it will use all available cores (real and virtual).
 Testing has shown a reduction in the elapsed time for the step proportional to the number of real cores used.
 Using the virtual cores also reduces the elapsed time, but at a slightly